3dcitydb/3dcitydb-docs/source/impexp/export-preferences/xsl-transformation.rst

 .. note::
    - To be able to handle arbitrarily large exports, the export process reads single top-level features from the database, which are then written to the target file.
-Each XSLT stylesheet will thus just work on individual top-level features but not on the entire file.
+Thus, each XSLT stylesheet will just work on individual top-level features but not on the entire file.
    - The output of each XSLT stylesheet must again be a valid CityGML structure.